taosher/lofterG/README.md

      Detail console information helps u find error quickly and easily.

-2. Colorful Information
+2. Colorful Console log

-     The loferG provides colorful console information which can helps u to know how it works.
+     The loferG provides colorful console logs which can helps u to know how it works.

-3. Flexible syanax
+3. Flexible syntax

      Just write your options like this: